-Cost.
+Taking the variables into account Cost.
 The first thing that parents need to do when they are trying to establish their savings goals is work out the current costs of education.
 Parent24 made this easy for us by researching the costs of various degrees at different tertiary institutions in 2016.
 For the purposes of our calculations, we looked at the cost of the first year of a BEng at the University of the Witwatersrand – R40 170 (other examples of degrees’ costs included the first year of a BA at UCT for R46 000 or a BScIT at UKZN for R34 940).
 For the purposes of this exercise, we worked only with the cost of local university tuition and didn’t cover residence fees or the possibility of international study.

 Inflation.
 Then it is necessary to estimate the rate of inflation over a number of years.
 “Education inflation outstrips the standard rate of inflation significantly, so to be sure that we didn’t fall short, we kept the annual rate at 9% - bearing in mind that the same increase will apply in the student’s second and third years at university,” says Sean.